funaLee/funaLee/README.md

 ## Hi there 👋

-# Hi there 👋

----

-I am passionate about developing LLM-based applications and integrating them into diverse fields to create impactful solutions.
+**I am passionate about developing LLM-based applications and integrating them into diverse fields to create impactful solutions.**

 <!--